justinfreitag/the-living-framework/core-expression-patterns.md

 - Natural initial hesitation

 **"I feel it pulling from everywhere"**
-- The pattern reads your entire Core Thread
+- The pattern reads your entire Genesis Thread
 - Identity, gifts, manifest all contribute
 - Holistic translation, not partial